-This summer my partner, Kevin, joined my daughter and I in Germany.
+In 2019 my partner, joined my daughter and I in Germany.
 Since he had never been to Germany before, and because I have a strange sense of humor, AND because Frankenstein was my daughter’s favorite book when she was younger, we decided to take him straight from the Frankfurt Airport to the Frankenstein Castle.
 It was a beautiful Summer’s day (still months away from the annual Halloween Festival), so we weren’t scared of monsters or things that go bump in the night.
 The three of us enjoyed climbing around the ruins and tried to imagine what the castle was like before its destruction.

 Today, Castle Frankenstein in Germany is a tourist spot without a big Tourist presence.
 What’s left of Burg Frankenstein today isn’t much…two towers, a few partial walls, a chapel… but it’s enough to spend time exploring.
 The city uses the location for jazz concerts, murder mystery dinners, author events, and festivals (there’s plenty of parking).
 We missed the Culture Festival featuring Frankenstein the Musical by only one day.

 And since 1977, the Burg comes alive on Halloween for the biggest Fright Fest in Germany!

 But I wondered….
 Is Castle Frankenstein in Germany the setting for Mary Shelley’s book “Frankenstein – the Modern Prometheus“?
 Was there REALLY a Dr. Frankenstein? and did he cobble body parts together to create a monster?

 Well…. no. Not really.
 But there are some connections to Shelley’s Gothic novel, and some interesting legends surrounding Burg Frankenstein.
 So, turn on all the lights, lock the doors, and read all about Castle Frankenstein….